 Kevin P. Murphy, Esq.

 Kevin P. Murphy comes to Van Kampen Law from Littler Mendelson, consistently recognized as the nation’s leading management-side labor and employment firm.
 During his years with Littler, Kevin represented the nation’s largest employers in discrimination, retaliation, harassment, wage and hour, labor, and non-competition litigation, in both class action and individual cases.
-Kevin has taken several of these cases to trial before federal and state courts, while securing the dismissal of others through motion practice.
+Kevin prevailed in these cases at trial before federal and state courts, while securing the dismissal of others through motion practice.
 Kevin also successfully resolved many other cases through formal and informal mediation and represented employers in federal and state agency investigations.

 Prior to joining Littler, Kevin served as a law clerk for both the Honorable Robert J. Conrad, then Chief United States District Judge for the Western District of North Carolina in Charlotte and the Honorable B. Avant Edenfield, United States District Judge for the Southern District of Georgia in Savannah, Georgia.